 Screening questions and logic (e.g., Phase 1), for any risk-informed SDP tool, should aim to expeditiously screen findings for which there is high confidence that the significance is of very low safety significance - Green.
 All such findings must still be corrected by the licensee.
 The staff bears the burden of an appropriate justification for all SDP results determined as greater than Green.

 If applicable, an additional SDP tool (e.g., Phase 2) for any risk-informed SDP should, as much as possible, provide a simplified and conservative risk-informed process that can be implemented by inspectors and be used as a risk communication and inspection planning tool.
-The basis for an SDP result does not have to be more extensive or resource intensive than Phase 2 if this basis reflects the staff’s basic understanding of the significance, which may be checked by risk analysts using more detailed computer-based risk models.
+The basis for an SDP result does not have to be more extensive or resource intensive than Phase 2 if this basis reflects the staff’s basic understanding of the significance, which may be checked by qualified risk analysts using more detailed computer-based risk models.

 A detailed risk evaluation (e.g., Phase 3) was defined to address the expected need to depart from the screening processes (e.g., Phase 1 and 2) in order to effectively characterize the risk significance.
 The detailed risk evaluation is performed for a greater than Green finding and should address Phase 2 modeling assumptions that are known to be inaccurate or incomplete for the specific finding under review.
 All detailed risk evaluations require the support of qualified risk analysts.